rticommunity/rticonnextdds-examples/examples/connext_dds/lbediscovery_xml_app_creation/README.md

 ## Example description

-**Note:** For running this example, you need to have installed the *RTI Limited Bandwidth Endpoint Discovery Plugin* add-on product.

 This example shows how to configure LBED when your application uses XML-Based Application Creation.
 You will learn that, in this specific case, you don't need to define an RTPS object ID for every endpoint, and that you can use the DDS-XML